KEY

 History:

-its bounty, many trappers began to come.
-In 1803, with the completion of the
+discovered its bounty, many trappers began to come.
+In 1803, with the

-Co. established Fort Union.
-This was later sold to another company which used
+Union.
+This was later sold to another company which used it for the

-it for the headquarters for its Upper Missouri Outfit.
-The fort became the center
+headquarters for its Upper Missouri Outfit.
+The fort became the

-for trappers, explorers and pioneers coming into the area.
-The local Blackfoot
+center for trappers, explorers and pioneers coming into the area.
+The

 By 1881, Chief Sitting Bull had surrendered at Fort Buford and decades of unrest here gave way to permanent settlement.
 Life was not easy on the western frontier and the settlers learned to be very self-sufficient.
 Farming quickly became the staple of the economy throughout the state.
 Soon, the Dakota Territory was established in 1861, the capital in Yankton.
 The location of the capital was disputed and argued over for many years.
 In 1883, several cities, including Bismarck and Yankton vied for the capital with Bismarck winning out.
 There was much hostility over the selection and when the territory was admitted to the union it was as two separate states - North Dakota and South Dakota - on Nov 2, 1889.
 After statehood, many settlers continued to come into the new state, mainly from Canada and Europe